-Bad Black (Amazon Prime Video, tubi) – Some films defy description.
+Bad Black– Some films defy description.
 This is one of them.
-Yet…a guilty pleasure.
 Written, directed, filmed, and edited by Ugandan action movie auteur Nabwana I.G.G.at his self-proclaimed “Wakaliwood studios” (essentially his house in the slums of Wakaliga), it’s best described as Kill Bill meets Slumdog Millionaire, with a kick-ass heroine bent on revenge.
 Despite a low budget and a high body count, it’s winningly ebullient and self-referential, with a surprising amount of social realism regarding slum life packed into its 68 minutes.
 The Citizen Kane of African commando vengeance flicks.
 (Full review)

 Turns out, it’s all quite real, and an obvious labor of love by the film makers, who went to Northern India and Tibet to document young “Rinpoche” Angdu Padma and his mentor/caregiver for 8 years as they struggle hand to mouth and strive to fulfill the boy’s destiny (he is believed to have been a revered Buddhist teacher in a past life).
 A moving journey (in both the literal and spiritual sense) that has a lot to say about the meaning of love and selflessness.
 (Full review)